kelonye/ember-mongoose/Readme.md

 #### Get query count

-To only retrieve the number of documents in a query, passin the count option:
+To only retrieve the number of documents in a query, passin the `count` option as:

 ```js